If you want to reach your highest self, I’ve got five meditations for self actualization that will help you to get there.

 Trataka is one of the best meditations in yoga.

 Trataka means “Still Gazing”.
 It is a yogic meditation in which we focus the eyes on one thing.
 For instance, we may focus our gaze on a candle.
 We then hold the eyes still.

 Still eyes, it is said, will produce a still mind.
 When we train the eyes to be still we train the mind to be still.
 A still and balanced mind is more resilient, less likely to be led astray, and more able to focus.

 4: Om Mantra

 Self actualization can be thought of as returning to home.
 Maslow said that a self-actualized person is not a superhuman but a regular person stripped of nothing.
 When we return to our pure state we naturally achieve self actualization.
 One way to do this is with the Om mantra.

-5: Third Eye Meditation (read: Third Eye Meditation Guide):
+5: Third Eye Meditation (read: Meditating on your third eye):

 In order to achieve self-actualization, we first need to know what our inner needs are.
 We must gain the insight to see and recognise our deepest truths.

 One way to access insight is to open the third-eye chakra (Ajna).
 When this chakra is activated we can see within; we can perceive our truest and deepest selves.

 One way to activate the third-eye chakra is with meditation.
 To do this, we use the Shambhavi mudra, which simply involves focusing the eyes on Ajna (the space between the eyebrows).